justinpdostal/Race4Recruits/README.md

 - **Relay Event Scoring**: Add relay events to meet simulations for more realistic scoring.
 - **Conference Realignment**: Simulate changes in conference composition over time.
 - **Coaching Changes**: Introduce coaching turnover that affects team strategies and swimmer development.
+- ** Enhanched Realism**: Ensure all variables are tweaked in order to most closley represent real life swimming.

+## Problems
+- Teams really love grabbing recruits in waves.
+I couldn't tweak the logic enough to ensure proper budgeting like in real life.
+There are safeguards against this but they aren't currently strong enough to require even splitting of recruiting.
+- Sarsa logic can be strengthened and improved to ensure smart play is rewarded every time.